-The following procedures apply to the investigation and resolution of alleged violations of the above policies on Discrimination, Bias-Related Harassment, and Hate Crimes, as well as the College's Sexual and Gender-Based Harassment and Discrimination Policy (hereinafter "the Policies").
+The following procedures apply to the investigation and resolution of alleged violations of the above policies on Discrimination, Bias-Related Harassment, and Hate Crimes, including the College's Sexual and Gender-Based Harassment and Discrimination Policy (hereinafter "the Policies").
+These procedures do not apply in cases falling under the Curry College Title IX Policy Prohibiting Sexual Harassment and Discrimination.
+The College's Title IX Policy Prohibiting Sexual Harassment and Discrimination can be found in the Student Handbook and the Employee Handbook.

 The College will investigate allegations of violations of these Policies in a prompt, equitable, and impartial manner.
-Depending upon the facts and circumstances known to it, the College, in itsdiscretion and judgment, may determine that the report of alleged violations of these Policies will be addressed, investigated, and/or resolved outside of the procedures described hereinafter, and it also may take interim action as it deems appropriate to address the safety and protection of the College community.
+Depending upon the facts and circumstances known to it, the College, in its discretion and judgment, may determine that the report of alleged violations of these Policies will be addressed, investigated, and/or resolved outside of the procedures described hereinafter, and it also may take interim action as it deems appropriate to address the safety and protection of the College community.

-As part of its investigation, the College, through its Director of Community Standards and Accountability or another person designated by the Dean of Students (hereinafter, "the conduct officer"), will investigate the alleged violation.
+As part of its investigation, the College, through its Director of Community Standards & Accountability or another person designated by the Dean of Students (hereinafter, "the conduct officer"), will investigate the alleged violation.
 At the College's discretion, more than one conduct officer may be assigned.
 The College, in its discretion, may also assign an investigator from outside the College's administration ("an external investigator") to conduct the investigation with the College's internal investigator.
 (In addition, the College may assign an external investigator, without assigning an internal investigator.)
 All investigators - conduct officers or external investigators - will be qualified and annually trained individuals employed by the College or engaged by the College for the purpose of conduct investigations under the Policies.
 Involved parties should inform the Dean of Students (in writing) of any conflicts or potential conflicts of interest with regard to the designated investigator and/or conduct officer.

 If the determination is that the report will go through the community standards process, both the person who makes a complaint alleging a violation of these Policies, or a person who is identified as someone who experienced a violation ("the Complainant") and the individual alleged to have violated a policy ("the Respondent") will be notified in writing by the College and a community standards meeting will be scheduled.
 This written notice to the Complainant and the Respondent will include a brief description of the allegations, the portion(s) of the Policies that are alleged to have been violated, and any interim measures in place about which either Party must be made aware.
 This written notice does not constitute a finding or a determination of responsibility.

-Both the Complainant and the Respondent will be given the opportunity to inform the College, verbally and/or through a written statement, of any facts that he/she believes should be considered in the College's investigation of the reported violation.
+Both the Complainant and the Respondent will be given the opportunity to inform the College, verbally and/or through a written statement, of any facts that they believe should be considered in the College's investigation of the reported violation.
 As part of the investigation process, the conduct officer may: offer the Complainant and the Respondent the opportunity to speak (separately) with the conduct officer; speak with other individuals, who in the conduct officer's discretion may have information relevant to the report; and review written documents, materials, or property, as the conduct officer deems appropriate, to conduct a prompt, fair and impartial investigation.